 Nowadays, we know that these things help autistic people feel comfortable.
 Fidgeting helps them stay calm.
 Enjoying their interests isn’t wrong, and it can be fun to join them.

 Besides, some parts of autism are good.
 I had several autistic friends in college.
-They were fun, creative, unique people who made me laugh.
+They were fun, creative, and unique people who made me laugh.
 If I needed an opinion, then I knew I could count on them to tell the truth.
 Whatever I did, they didn’t judge me for being different.

 Above all, it’s important to respect who they are.